Jana Novotná: 1998: Wimbledon victory

 Her moment of Wimbledon success finally arrived in 1998.
 After defeating Venus Williams in a close quarterfinal, Novotná avenged the previous year's loss by ousting Martina Hingis in the semifinal in straight sets.
 She won the singles title by defeating veteran Nathalie Tauziat in the final in two sets.
 She became the oldest first-time Grand Slam singles winner in the Open Era at age 29 years and nine months.
-This record would be eclipsed by Francesca Schiavone in 2010 when she won the French Open at 29 years and eleven months and again by Flavia Pennetta when she won the US Open in 2015 at 33 years and six months.
+This record would be eclipsed by Francesca Schiavone in 2010 when she won the French Open at 29 years and eleven months, by Flavia Pennetta in 2015 when she won the US Open in 2015 at 33 years and six months, and by Serena Williams in 2017 when she won the Australian Open at 35 years and 4 months.

 Novotná won 12 Grand Slam women's doubles titles (four at Wimbledon, three at the French Open, three at the US Open, and two at the Australian Open) and four mixed-doubles titles (two at the Australian Open, one at Wimbledon, and one at the US Open).

 Novotná was a member of the Czechoslovakian team that won the Fed Cup in 1988.
 At the Olympic Games she was a women's doubles silver medalist in 1988 and 1996, and a singles bronze medalist in 1996.

 She won titles on all four surfaces and crossed the $10 million mark in career prize money in 1998, the fifth player to reach the milestone.
 She won more than 500 career singles matches, the 15th woman in the Open Era to accomplish the feat.

 Novotná was named the 1998 WTA Tour Doubles Team of the Year with Martina Hingis, the 1997 International Tennis Federation Doubles Team of the Year with Lindsay Davenport, the 1996 WTA Tour Doubles Team of the Year with Arantxa Sánchez Vicario, with Gigi Fernández in 1991 and in 1989 and 1990 with Helena Suková.